 - 12-month incubator programme: a tailored programme of on-going regular business advice and coaching, introductions to networks, free shared workspace if required and support to access debt and equity finance.

-Cambridge Social Ventures was established in 2014 as Social Incubator East, a partnership between Allia, Cambridge Judge Business School, Foundation East and Keystone Trust, funded by the UK Cabinet Office.
+Cambridge Social Ventures was established in 2014, a partnership between Allia, Cambridge Judge Business School, Foundation East and Keystone Trust, funded by the UK Cabinet Office.

 In 2016, we became part of the Cambridge Centre for Social Innovation at Cambridge Judge Business School, and continue to work with a range of partners including Allia, whose Future Business Centre in Cambridge remains our base.
 Sir Harvey McGrath, co-chair of the University of Cambridge campaign, has made a generous donation to the Centre for Social Innovation to support to Cambridge Social Ventures.
 This gift will support our programmes for the next two years.